MEI Travel Banner Ad

 The Roundabout (Virgin Voyages’ word for the ship’s central atrium) is a bit different on each ship.
 You will find slightly different shops or venues in different locations, including the popular tattoo parlor Squid Ink.
 There are also very slight interior design differences, like in décor around the ship, or the fact that under the Roundabout stairs on Scarlet Lady there’s a bench, but it contains a statue on Valiant and Resilient Lady.

 On one of the main walkways next to The Grounds Club on Scarlet Lady, you’ll find small swings in front of fake portholes for a photo op.
-On Valiant and Resilient Lady, the swings have been replaced with carousel animals that you can pose on for a photo instead.
+On Valiant and Resilient Lady, the swings were replaced with carousel animals that you can pose on for a photo instead.
+On Brilliant Lady, guests can pose in front of an underwater-inspired wall art piece.

 The Social Club and Social Club Diner is a spot where you can grab a casual bite to eat at the counter, play board games, and participate in activities throughout the cruise.
-This space is largely the same on Scarlet and Valiant Lady, but has been expanded on Resilient Lady.
+This space is largely the same on Scarlet and Valiant Lady, but was expanded on Resilient and Brilliant Lady.

 The furniture setup is also a bit different.
 On Scarlet Lady, there’s a tabletop shuffleboard game located in the walkway next to the venue.
 On Resilient Lady, shuffleboard is located in the main dining area and tables for playing board games are located in the through-way.